Perfect for your first Ironman® or Ironman® 70.3® Triathlon

 That will help you understand how much more you’ll likely have to start consuming once training begins.

 There are dozens of articles that you can find from dietitians and nutritionists on exactly what ratios you should have for carbs vs protein vs fats, but regardless of what your percentage works out to be, the key to this is to eat real food.

 Real food consists of nuts, seeds, meat, vegetables, and fruit (mainly).
 It absolutely does not consist of anything containing processed sugar.
 A good rule of thumb, is to shop around the outside of the grocery store and avoid the aisles.
 If it has an expiration date of it that’s more than a few weeks away, chances are you can afford to stay away from it.

 Processed foods will do nothing but slow you down (both physically and in recovery).
 The only exception to this would be a high quality protein powder to incorporate into shakes before bed, or immediately following intense training days.

 Also, it’s time to get used to meal prepping.
 Using a Sunday after a long run to prep your breakfasts, lunches & dinners for the upcoming week, will be several hours well spent.
 During the week when you’re rushing home from work only to immediately train, the last thing you’ll want to do after that is cook.
 It’s much easier to grab a pre-measured tupperware from the fridge and chow-down, then it is to cook through hunger.
 Plus, food prep will help you spend more time with your family, hobbies, or simply relaxing during the week.
 Something you’ll greatly appreciate, even if it does eat up a weekend afternoon.

-The 1 Year Ironman Training Plan
+The 1 Year Triathlon Training Plan

 - Acclimation Phase